 Honors Program or Honors College: A program offered by some colleges for strong academic students, usually including the opportunity for educational enrichment, independent study, acceleration, or some combination of these.
-The program may also include special living arrangements, more personal mentoring by faculty or special leadership roles on campus.
 Check with individual colleges to determine eligibility.

 Matriculate: To enroll as a member of a college or university.